whatminjacodes/creative-coding/tutorials/processing/02-printing-dots/README.md

 #### How to follow the tutorial
 Open the Processing project and follow the instructions in the comments of the code.
 Uncomment/comment the lines of code and run the software in between to see how the project changes.

+#### Topics
+- how setting background color in draw() works
+- creating another layer
+- setting a color randomly
+- using random when drawing objects (size & position)

 #### Some screenshots
 <img src="01-first-part-first-line.png" width="250"/>
 <em>First progress picture after uncommenting the first line of code in the first part.</em>